 D. TOTAL PROJECT EXPENSES.
 This is the total of direct cost items listed in your budget under categories: "A. Salaries and Wages", "B. Artist/Contractual Personnel," and "C. Other."

-The project budget must be balanced so "D. Total Project Expenses" must equal "G. Total Project Income."
+The project budget must be balanced so "D. Total Project Expenses" must be equal to "G. Total Project Income."

 INCOME